ameliatodd2002/University_of_Texas_Data_Science_and_Businees_Analaytics_Program/Projects/Project1_Suicide_Prevention_Research_Team/README.md

 Project Overview:

 This project interacts with censusgeocoder as an API.
 I created this project for the Sucide Prevention Research Team at Lousiana state University in order to automate a task that would have taken weeks, and turned it into an overnight process that the computer could handle unsupervised.
 This project takes a csv file which includes data from the Texas Children's Hospital.
-The csv has columns
+The csv has columns ID, address, city, state, and zip code for each of the 249,975 participants.
+However, censusgeocoder can only process batches of 9999 at once, so this script splits the csv into batches and send them through one at a time.
+This ensures acceracy, efficiency, and no time wasted if censusgeocoder crashes (which it often did, causing us to start over).
+Then, this program creates a results csv that inlcudes the address, census tract, state code, county code, and block number.
+The program creates a datafram from the original data, and enumerates through each batch to create the proper batch size.
+Then, it calls on another function that reformats the data provided by censusgeocoder into the results data with the set columns.

 Dataset Information: